is an Alternate History Magitek

 - Gorgeous Garment Generation: Jedson is seen working with a young witch whose specialty is creating unique garments out of thin air.
 Unfortunately, she's been having some problems and produces dresses that are copies of existing designs on one try, and several hundred left shoes on another.

-- I Was Quite a Looker: Amanda Todd Jennings
+- I Was Quite a Looker: Amanda "Granny" Todd Jennings.

 - Instant Mass Just Add Water: Jenson's new product idea involves shrunken items that regain their full size when they come in contact with water.
 With an umbrella contained in a pen, you'll never get caught in the rain again!

 - The Legions of Hell: The group demands the right to inspect Satan's legions looking for the demon who runs Magic, Inc.

 - The Mafia: The story opens with an unnamed Sicilian in an over-tailored suit approaching Archie at his business and telling him it would be a Shame If Bad Luck occurred to his business.
 That could well happen if he didn't use magicians approved by the Sicilian's organization.

 - Magic Carpet: Archie and Joe hail a flying carpet taxi (complete with meter) during the story.

 - Magical Society: An attempt is made to create a non-profit association that would test and license magicians.
 It turns out to be a diabolical (literally) plot to take over control of all magic use in the U.S.